Best integration practices

 Azure DevOps Services

 Azure DevOps Services, like many Software-as-a-Service solutions, uses multi-tenancy to reduce costs and to enhance scalability and performance.
-This leaves users vulnerable to performance issues and even outages when other users of their shared resources have spikes in their consumption.
+This multi-tenancy leaves users vulnerable to performance issues and even outages when other users of their shared resources have spikes in their consumption.
 To combat these problems, Azure DevOps Services enforces Rate Limits to limit the resources individuals can consume and the number of requests they can make to certain commands.
-When these limits are exceeded, subsequent requests may be either delayed or blocked.
+When these limits are exceeded, later requests may be either delayed or blocked.

 Push only actionable work items

 Only push actionable items into Azure DevOps Services that your team plans to engage on or address in the future.
 Keep work items out of Azure DevOps Services until necessary.

 For example, don't attempt to store telemetry data in Azure DevOps.

 Don't add work items into Azure DevOps Services for the sake of having them all in one place.
 Azure DevOps Services isn't designed as a data storage service.
 Maintain your own data store.

 Batch your changes

 Doing single operations is slow and expensive, which is the leading cause for performance issues and rate limiting.
 Batch your changes into a single call.
 See our batch documentation and sample code for guidance.